Subscribe to get the latest recipes!

 Brown Sugar Ornament Cookies

 This post is sponsored on behalf of #ChristmasCookiesWeek.
-The generous sponsors, YumGoggle, Sprinkle Pop, Silpat and Adams Extracts have provided us with products for recipe creation and a giveaway for our readers.
+The generous sponsors, YumGoggle, Sprinkle Pop, Silpat and Adams Extracts have provided us with products for recipe creation.
 As always, all opinions are my own.

 I looked through cookbooks, Pinterest, and nothing really struck me.
 I wanted something easy to make, but not the standard sugar cookie.
 I finally found what I was looking for in my Gram's recipe box.